dseguy/phptips/tips/static_get_this.rst

-But when a static method calls a non-static method, an error is produced:  Non-static method x::foo() cannot be called statically.
+But when a static method calls a non-static method, an error is produced:  Non-static ``method x::foo()`` cannot be called statically.

-Finally, calling staticcally a non-static method still defines $this in the target method.
+Finally, calling statically a non-static method still defines ``$this`` in the target method.
 Static is the nature of the method, not the call.

 .. image:: ../images/static_get_this.png